- HOME

 The following measures to enhance risk management associated with security trade controls have been implemented based on conditions in and outside of Japan.

-In addition, the Company systematically encourages employees to take the various qualification exams authorized by the Center for Information on Security Trade Controls in Japan.
-In fiscal 2022, 253 Toray Group employees passed the exam, bringing the cumulative number of Toray Group employees who have passed the exam to 4,585 persons.
+In addition, the Company systematically encourages employees to take the various qualification exams authorized by the Center for Information on Security Trade Control (CISTEC) in Japan.
+In fiscal 2024, 322 Toray Group employees passed the exam, bringing the cumulative number of Toray Group employees who have passed the exam to 5,183 persons.

 Toray Industries carried out paper audits and onsite audits of group companies, and provided individualized guidance based on the results to help group companies make improvements.

-Toray Industries integrated and centralized information on concerns such as suspicious trade inquiries, reported or consulted with the appropriate authorities as required, and took the appropriate measures.
+Toray Industries integrated and centralized information on concerns such as suspicious trade inquiries, and on transactions suspected of violating laws or internal management rules.
+The Company reported or consulted with the appropriate authorities as necessary and took appropriate measures.
+Toray industries centrally aggregated information on suspicious inquiries and other concerns, as well as information on transactions that violated laws and regulations or were suspected to contradict internal management rules, and reported to and consulted with relevant authorities as necessary to respond appropriately.
 The Company also shared suspicious trade information at various company meetings, and took steps to improve its risk management.